home | faq

 through the night to the seaside part.
 But it's different too.

 For a start, it's smaller - a lot smaller.
-We had 130 riders for 2010, as opposed to the Dynamo's 1,000.
+We normally have 100-300 riders, compared to over 2,000 for the Dynamo.
 It's hillier

 - a lot hillier - too, so it's a bit harder, even though it's